Keyfactor/integration-sandbox/README.md

 This release was tested against Hashicorp Vault version 1.9.4.

 ### Initial Configuration of PAM Provider
-In order to allow Keyfactor to use the new PAM Integration Template, the definition needs to be added to the application database.
+In order to allow Keyfactor to use the new IntegrationSandbox, the definition needs to be added to the application database.
 This is done by running the provided [add_PAMProvider.sql](./add_PAMProvider.sql) script on the Keyfactor application database, which only needs to be done one time.

 If you have a hosted environment or need assistance completing this step, please contact Keyfactor Support.

 ### Configuring Parameters
-The following are the parameter names and a description of the values needed to configure the PAM Integration Template.
+The following are the parameter names and a description of the values needed to configure the IntegrationSandbox.

 | Initialization parameter | Display Name | Description | Instance parameter | Display Name | Description |
 | :---: | :---: | --- | :---: | :---: | --- |